bodo-ai/Bodo/docs_new/docs/quick_start.md

 As the error indicates, Bodo doesn't currently support the `transpose` call in JIT functions.
-In these cases, an alternative API should be used or this portion of the code should be in regular Python with Bodo's [object mode][objmode].
+In these cases, an alternative API should be used or this portion of the code should be either be in regular Python or in Bodo's [Object Mode][objmode].
 See [supported Pandas API][pandas] for the complete list of supported Pandas operations.

 ### Type Stability